SplendidStrontium/splendidstrontium.github.io/about.md

 permalink: /about/
 ---

-When I'm not hanging out with my son, husband, dog, or two kitties, you might find me on EVE Online, sending snippets of code off to [github](https://github.com/splendidstrontium), or knit-witting away.
+When I'm not hanging out with my two sons, husband, dog, or two kitties, you might find me on EVE Online, League of Legends, or tabletop gaming.

-I work hard to provide content you'll like.
-If you like what I do, send me a tip?
+Got Bitcoin and like what I do?
+Send me a tip:
 `1BJ8SjZTpTqJQtbi8AkWYtaZGnTg6mD9xM`